-When you pay your monthly cell phone bill with the Ink Business Preferred, you’ll get automatic cell phone insurance.
+When you pay your monthly cell phone bill with the Ink Business Preferred® Credit Card, you’ll get automatic cell phone insurance.

 The coverage from this rewards credit card includes up to $600 of protection against damage or theft.
 The coverage can be used three times per 12-month period, after you pay a $100 deductible.
 That’s up to $500 back toward repairs or a replacement each time.
 Plus, you’ll earn 3 Chase Ultimate Rewards points per dollar when paying your cell phone bill with this card.

-I’ll explain why the cell phone insurance and bonus earning makes paying your cell phone bill with the Ink Business Preferred a good idea!
+I’ll explain why the cell phone insurance and bonus earning makes paying your cell phone bill with the Chase Ink Business Preferred a good idea.

-To be eligible for the $600 cell phone protection, you do NOT have to purchase your cell phone with the Ink Business Preferred card.
-But you DO have to pay your monthly phone bill with the card.
+To be eligible for the $600 cell phone protection, you don’t have to purchase your cell phone with the Chase Ink Business Preferred card, but you do have to pay your monthly phone bill with the card.

-Coverage begins the day following your cell phone bill payment.
-And remains in effect until the last day of the calendar month following a payment.
-After that, you can make 3 claims in a 12-month period, as long as you keep paying your bill with the card.
+Coverage begins the day following your cell phone bill payment and remains in effect until the last day of the calendar month following a payment.
+You can make three claims in a 12-month period, as long as you keep paying your bill with the card.

 But there are some exclusions:

-- Only covers you and your employees listed on your monthly cell phone bill
+- The insurance only covers you and any employees listed on your monthly cell phone bill

 It’s important to keep receipts for your cell phone purchase and monthly bill in case you need to file a claim.

-And cell phone bill payments are part of the 3X bonus category with the Ink Business Preferred card.
-So you’ll earn extra points that you can transfer to fantastic airline and hotel partners!
+Plus, cell phone bill payments are part of the 3x bonus category with the Ink Business Preferred card.
+So you’ll earn extra points that you can redeem with Chase airline and hotel transfer partners.

 Keep in mind, while this is one of the best cards to pay cell phone bills, there are other cards that earn more points on cell phone expenses.
 But I think having the $600 cell phone protection is worth earning fewer points, especially since reimbursement could nearly offset the card’s entire annual fee.